-Clarrie Hall Dam Reopened following major upgrade
+Clarrie Hall Dam

-About the Dam
+About the dam

 Facilities at Clarrie Hall Dam include toilets, picnic areas and electric barbecues.